drwho495/IntoTheDeepClaws/README.md

-# 14906 Leviathan Open Source claw
+# 14906 Leviathan Open Source Dual Active Pincher Claw

 ### STEP Files have been curated for 3D printing, keep in mind that there are multiple claw bases for different servos.